 About the Investment Company Institute Education Foundation

-ICIEF has worked with the U.S. Labor Department on Retirements Savings Summits, with the U.S. Securities and Exchange Commission (SEC) on Saving and Investing Campaigns, and for several years during which the SEC held Investors Town Meetings, ICIEF sponsored a seminar on understanding mutual funds.
-ICIEF is a partner of the American Savings Education Council, the Alliance for Investor Education, and the Jump$tart Coalition for Personal Financial Literacy.
+ICIEF has worked with the U.S. Labor Department on retirement savings summits, with the U.S. Securities and Exchange Commission (SEC) on the Facts on Saving and Investing Campaign, and for several years during which the SEC held investor town meetings, ICIEF sponsored a seminar on understanding mutual funds.
+Beginning in 2011, working with the Departments of Treasury and Education, ICIEF is funding an awards program to encourage participation by DC high schools and DC high school students in the National Financial Capability Challenge.
+ICIEF is a partner of the American Savings Education Council, the Alliance for Investor Education, and the Jump$tart Coalition for Personal Financial Literacy, and the Greater Washington Jump$tart Coalition.
 In April 2010, ICIEF cosponsored the first Financial Literacy Leadership Breakfast hosted by the Greater Washington Jump$tart Coalition and attended by about 250 local financial education advocates.

-In April 2009, ICIEF launched a pilot program to provide microgrants to schools and other nonprofit organizations within the greater metropolitan Washington, DC area for the purpose of incorporating investor education into existing financial education courses, programs, or activities in 2009 and beyond.
-In September 2009, the first set of grants were awarded to STRIVE DC, the Arlington County Office of Virginia Cooperative Extension, and Junior Achievement of the National Capital Area.
+In April 2009, ICIEF launched a microgrant program for schools and other nonprofit organizations to incorporate investor education into existing financial education courses, programs, or activities within the greater metropolitan Washington, DC, area.
+Grants have been awarded to STRIVE DC, the Arlington County Office of Virginia Cooperative Extension, Junior Achievement of the National Capital Area, UNCF (the United Negro College Fund), the SIFMA Foundation for Investor Education, the University of Maryland, and Fairfax County Public Schools.
 For more information about the microgrant program, please see the grant guidelines and eligibility requirements.
 For more information about ICIEF, please contact Mike McNamee.